Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5700 XT is 4% faster than the Radeon RX 6750 XT in general, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the Radeon RX 5700 XT should in theory be just a bit better than the Radeon RX 6750 XT in general. (explain)

-Texel RateThe Radeon RX 6750 XT will be quite a bit (more or less 34%) faster with regards to AF than the Radeon RX 5700 XT. (explain)
+Texel RateThe Radeon RX 6750 XT will be much (about 34%) faster with regards to anisotropic filtering than the Radeon RX 5700 XT. (explain)

-Pixel RateIf using a high resolution is important to you, then the Radeon RX 6750 XT is the winner, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6750 XT is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison